ACM-Class-2016/probability-theory-lecture-notes/Lecture Notes/13/lecture-notes13.md

 ### Solution A

-In this subsection, we will show a method utilizing generative function.
+In this subsection, we will show a method utilizing generating function.

 Let $f_k$ denote the number of patterns that we put $k$ coins in a line without two consecutive heads.
 We can get the following recursive formula